jondobrzeniecki/Analysis-Services-DevOps-CI-CD/README.md

 ```
 <br/>
 <br/>
-Your final pipeline stage should resemble the image below:
+Your final pipeline should resemble the images below:
 <br/>
 <br/>